 Toronto heads to the polls to elect the next mayor of Canada's most populous city

+With 102 registered candidates, more than 10 debates featuring the apparent front-runners and around-the-clock news coverage, Toronto's mayoral election has clearly offered plenty to follow.
 Voters line up outside a voting station to cast their ballot in the Toronto's municipal election in Toronto on Monday, October 22, 2018.
-Polls are set to open today as Toronto voters elect the next mayor of Canada's largest city, capping a hotly contested byelection campaign to replace scandal-departed John Tory.
 THE CANADIAN PRESS/Chris Young

 Share: